chalu/on-covid-19/README.md

 # on-covid-19

-An overly simplified COVID-19 infections spread estimator library.
+An overly simplified COVID-19 infections spread estimation API.
 Think of this as a simple and intuitive programming interface that allows you to take in data and own estimating the impact of Covid-19 infections for a population, over a given period of time.

 ## Installation & Setup